-In this Diversity Training module, we would like to cover certain scenarios that you may encounter sooner or later while going about eyour day at APH.
+In this training module, we would like to cover certain scenarios that you may encounter sooner or later while going about your day at APH.

 We believe that this information will help you feel more comfortable in some situations when interacting with your co-workers or with APH guests who are visually impaired.